BIOGRAPHICAL INFORMATION

 • Conference Chair, 13th National Conference on Planned Giving, National Committee on Planned Giving

-• Past President, Chesapeake Planned Giving Council
+• Past President and Board Member, Chesapeake Planned Giving Council

 • Past Member, Ad Hoc Committee on Ethics and Accountability in the Nonprofit Sector, Maryland Association of Nonprofit Organizations